circleci/circleci-docs/jekyll/_cci2/api-developers-guide.md

 {: #steps }
 {:.no_toc}

-1. First, we will ensure your API token is set as an environment variable.
+1. Ensure your API token is set as an environment variable.
 You maybe have already done this during authentication, but if not, run the following command in your terminal, substituting your personal API token:

     ```shell
     export CIRCLE_TOKEN={your_api_token}
     ```

-2. Next, retrieve the job number for the job you want to get artifacts for.
+2. Retrieve the job number for the job you want to get artifacts for.
 You can find job numbers in the UI - either in the breadcrumbs on the Job Details page, or in the URL.

     ![Job Number]({{ site.baseurl }}/assets/img/docs/job-number.png)